the cambria and indiana railroad

 This photo, taken by Mark Leppert, appeared in Trains Magazine in November 1994.
 It shows the last (and largest) shipment of coal from Cambria Slope mine 33 and the last C&I freight train - marking the end of an era.

 In the summer of 1994, Bethlehem (subsidiary BethEnergy) closed down Mine 33.
 The C&I became a fallen flag.
 A year later, all of the C&I's remaining trackage was removed for scrap except for the section branching off of Conrail leading back to Mine 33 east of Ebensburg (the section from Beth to Cambria Slope).
 The section bought by InterPower was also torn up.
 C&I donated much of the abandoned right-of-way to the Cambria County Conservation and Recreation Authority, the organization that administers the Ghost Town Trail in that county (the right-of-way of the Rexis Branch had already been donated in 1993).
-In the near future, the trail surface will be put in from the north end of the Rexis Branch of the trail at White Mill along the old C&I right of way heading east, then south through Belsano to Nanty Glo.
-This will make the first "looping" rail-trail in the country when completed.
+In 2017, a trail extension was opened between the north end of the Rexis Branch of the trail at White Mill along the old C&I right of way heading east, then south through Belsano to Expedite, north of Nanty Glo.

 C&I locomotives were sent to other Bethlehem subsidiary railroads.
 The MP-15's went to the South Buffalo (which was sold in 2001), others went to the PB&NE or the P&BR.
 The 100-ton hoppers were re-stenciled "BSCX" where "C&I" had been.
 The wreck crane went to a salvaging operation in Cresson, and Don Brown reports the following: